AntonLydike/diggicamp/README.md

                              current semester is assumed.
 If a regex is specified, only files matching it will be downloaded
+    pull [-f|--fetch] [--threads <threadcount>]
-    pull                     download all files from the folders on the sync-list to their destinations
+                             download all files from the folders on the sync-list to their destinations.
+If not specified, 16 concurrent downloads are started
 ```

 ### Python package